wplam107/csc-101-cith-spring-2024/README.md

 The course textbook is the Zybooks CSC 101 online textbook.

+## How to Submit Homework

+Create your own repo, set to private, and add me `wplam107` as a collaborator.

 ## Resources

 Review PDFs will be added to the `resources` folder for each lecture.